s5-tmou/312NP/README.md

 Next, we can use t_coffee to calculate the avgerage percent identity among all sequences in the alignment.
 The commond is:

       t_coffee -other_pg seq_reformat -in ~/lab04-$MYGIT/312NP/312NP.homologs.al.fas -output sim

+# 3. Using IQ-TREE to Draw midpoint tree